OpenDataScotland/jkan/_datasets/perth+%26+kinross+council-green+belt+-+perth+and+kinross.md

 date_created: '2016-05-31'
 date_updated: '2022-12-08'
 license: https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
-maintainer: Perth and Kinross Council
+maintainer: Perth & Kinross Council
 notes: "<p>A council development plan may designate a green belt around a city or\
   \ town to support the spatial strategy by:\n - directing development to the most\
   \ appropriate locations and supporting regeneration;\n - protecting and enhancing\